fallenner/nginx-file-server/README.md

     - Support storage file with custom path.
     - Automatic transcoding audio file to .mp3 file, video file to .mp4 file.
     - Automatic clean upload file when error Occurred.
+    - It can be installed successful in Offline state.

 ### Install
 1. Login with root user;